AnthonyMusgrove/Emby-ScripterX/README.md

 which outputs text to scriptx.log:

 PlaybackStart Family Guy Presents Stewie Griffin: The Untold Story /home/medius/media/Movies/Stewie Griffin - The untold story.avi Anthony Firefox

+For cmd.exe / batch files, set the Interpreter Path to cmd.exe, and your Event code should begin with /c /s path\to\script.bat arguments here

+For powershell.exe, set your Interpreter Path to powershell.exe, and your Event code should look something like this:
+-File "D:\embyscripts\ScripterX-test.ps1" -Name %item.name% -ID %item.id% -Type %item.type% -LibName %item.library.name%